cea-hpc/modules/doc/source/module.rst

 .. subcmd:: search [-a] [-j] string

- Seeks through the :mfcmd:`module-whatis` informations of all *modulefiles* for the specified *string*.
-All *module-whatis* informations matching the *string* in a case insensitive manner will be displayed. *string* may contain wildcard characters.
+ Seeks through the :mfcmd:`module-whatis` information of all *modulefiles* for the specified *string*.
+All *module-whatis* information matching the *string* in a case insensitive manner will be displayed. *string* may contain wildcard characters.